Thuotracy/memory-game/README.md

 ## Description

 This is a game used to test you memory.
+Match the emojis on the card to win.

 ## Technologies Used
 * HTML